-When activated for use, recognition software listens for audible input near the microphone.
+When activated for use, the recognition software listens for audible input near the microphone.

 In a quiet setting, the software will pick up the user’s voice with ease.
 That’s often not the case in a loud or crowded area.
 Multiple voices in the background will interfere with a user’s voice inputs.

-Using voice recognition software requires a clear and discernable voice.
+Using voice recognition software requires a clear and discernible voice so it doesn’t have trouble understanding you.
 Therefore, things like fast speaking or accents wreak havoc on the software.

 Most programs miss words and phrases if they’re spoken too quickly or in certain dialects.
 A simple mispronunciation tricks the average recognition software, too.